Rom-Stoic/Rom-Stoic/README.md

 # My interests

 - I'm currently working on the interdisciplinary field: AI+Psychology.
-- I'm currently exploring the direction of hypothesis generation of both human and LLM.
+- I'm currently exploring the hypothesis generation of both human and LLM.

 # Fun fact